-- The DCHC MPO is commended for the development of customized web application for the online management of transportation funding and projects.
-Among other things, the application is an E-TIP database, developed with input from the North Carolina Department of Transportation (NCDOT) and may become the prototype for NCDOT's electronic Statewide Transportation Improvement Program (STIP). - The DCHC MPO's new interactive website allows easy access to all plans and programs and the new online funding database application.
-The DCHC MPO has started interactive mapping on their website as well.
+- The MPO is commended for the development of an interactive website, which may become the prototype for the North Carolina Department of Transportation (NCDOT's) electronic Statewide Transportation Improvement Program (STIP). - The DCHC website allows easy access to all plans and programs and an associated online funding database is also available.
+DCHC has started interactive mapping on their website as well.
 This includes travel time, traffic counts, urban canvas and land use and ARC GIS online.

-- The DCHC MPO's coordination with the transit operators is outstanding.
+- The MPO's coordination with the transit operators is outstanding.
 The transit operators spoke about how fortunate they are to be in the DCHC MPO.
-They have staff conversations with the DCHC MPO and feel their voices are being heard.
+They have staff conversations with the MPO and feel their voices are being heard.
 The addition of the transit representation on the MPO board did not create a significant difference because the relationship was already good.
-Overall, the DCHC MPO does an excellent job of including the transit operators/providers in all areas of the planning process. - The Triangle J Council of Governments has done an outstanding job as the regional coordinator for the Triangle Area transportation conformity process.
+Overall, the MPO does an excellent job of including the transit operators/providers in all areas of the planning process. - The Triangle J Council of Governments has done an outstanding job as the regional coordinator for the Triangle Area transportation conformity process.
 The Triangle Area transportation partners are also to be commended for their communication, responsiveness, and timely completion of projects tasks.
-The Triangle Area transportation conformity process is a model for how this process should work in North Carolina. - The recently completed Environmental Justice (EJ) Report is an extremely wellwritten and comprehensive document that will provide a solid foundation for the DCHC MPO as it moves forward with addressing EJ concerns and conducting EJ analyses. - The DCHC MPO and NCDOT are commended on increased cooperation and coordination in project selection.
+The Triangle Area transportation conformity process is a model for how this process should work in North Carolina. - The recently completed Environmental Justice (EJ) Report is an extremely wellwritten and comprehensive document that will provide a solid foundation for the MPO as it moves forward with addressing EJ concerns and conducting EJ analyses. - The MPO and NCDOT are commended on increased cooperation and coordination in project selection.